George Maximilianovich, 6th Duke of Leuchtenberg: Family and early life

-George's father Maximilian de Beauharnais, 3rd Duke of Leuchtenberg had traveled to St. Petersburg, eventually winning the hand of Grand Duchess Maria Nikolaevna, Nicholas I's eldest daughter in 1839.
+George's father Maximilian de Beauharnais, 3rd Duke of Leuchtenberg had traveled to Saint Petersburg, eventually winning the hand of Grand Duchess Maria Nikolaevna, Nicholas I's eldest daughter in 1839.
 Maximilian was subsequently bestowed with the style Imperial Highness.
 As the son of a Russian grand duchess and an ennobled Russian prince Romanowsky, George and his siblings were treated as princes and princesses of the blood, bearing the styles Imperial Highness.
+To his family, he was known as Yuri.

 After their father's death in 1852, Grand Duchess Maria morganatically remarried to Count Grigori Stroganov two years later.
 As this union was kept secret from her father Emperor Nicholas I (and her brother Emperor Alexander II could not permit the union, preferring instead to feign ignorance), Maria was forced into exile abroad.
-Alexander felt sympathy for his sister, however, and paid special attention to her children from her first marriage, who lived in St. Petersburg without their mother.
+Alexander felt sympathy for his sister, however, and paid special attention to her children from her first marriage, who lived in Saint Petersburg without their mother.